GoogleCloudPlatform/config-validator/docs/user_guide.md

 }
 ```

-#### Write constraint and resource fixtures for your constraint template {#write-constraint-and-resource-fixtures-for-your-constraint-template}
+#### Write constraint and resource fixtures for your constraint template

 To test your rule, create fixtures of the expected resources and constraints
 leveraging your rule.
 To implement your test cases, gather resource fixtures